Rev 11

 gpg --verify $SOURCE_DIR/openvas-smb-$OPENVAS_SMB_VERSION.tar.gz.asc $SOURCE_DIR/openvas-smb-$OPENVAS_SMB_VERSION.tar.gz

-Verify the SMB module download and make sure the signature from Greenbone Community Feed is trusted.
+Verify the SMB module download and ensure that the signature from the Greenbone Community Feed is trusted.

 gpg: Signature made Fri 25 Jun 2021 06:36:43 AM UTC